Contents Overview: 4 stepsPayment data flow① Open S2S access② Vault the card③ Charge via proxy (+ isolation)④ Upgrade to FlowFAQGet support

 ② Tokenize and store in your vault

-When the user submits, the card is tokenized on the spot and stored in your vault, isolated by project container.
+When the user submits, the card is tokenized on the spot and stored in your vault, isolated by project.
 Your backend receives a token, not a card number; everything afterward runs on that token.

 🛡️